HackerM0nk/HackerM0nk.github.io/_posts/2025-08-29-securing-distributed-systems.md

 - **Trust boundaries**: Every place identity or authority changes.
 - **Abuse cases**: How would *you* cheat your own system?
 - **Controls**: Prevent, limit blast radius, detect fast, recover safely.
-- **Evidence**: Can you *prove* a control ran, and see when it drifted?
+- **Evidence**: Can you *prove* a controlled run, and see when it drifted?

-**Bottom line:** distributed systems multiply surfaces and failure modes.
-Treat every boundary as an explicit design choice, bind identity to action, and make the secure thing the default—and the easy thing to do.
+### Closing thought

+Distributed systems are **a lot of small promises** traveling over unreliable networks.
+Security is the habit of making those promises explicit and enforceable.
+If you bind **identity** to **action**, validate with intent, limit by default, encrypt by habit, and observe on purpose, you’ll ship systems that not only scale—but **age well**.